Workshops

 If you are interested in nutrition education workshops, check out our Mobile Classroom webpage to learn about scheduling a visit from our Veducator van.

-We are thrilled to offer another Garden Like A Farmer season-long workshop series in 2023!
+We are thrilled to announce another Garden Like A Farmer Workshop Series!

-Proper pruning of fruit trees helps to ensure that your fruit trees stay healthy and produce the highest quality fruit.
-Whether you’re taking care of young trees, wrangling in that grandmother apple tree in your backyard, or cleaning up berry bushes, this class will teach and demonstrate tools and techniques to meet the goals of the trees, shrubs and the people in your orchard.
-We will focus on apple, pear, peach, plum, blueberry, currant, raspberry, and even vines such as grape and kiwi.
-The worksop will cover topics such as choosing the most effective pruning tools and determining pruning goals (size, shape, light penetration, etc.) and will demonstrate how to properly prune different types of fruit trees to maximize their health and productivity.
-Students will have an opportunity to both observe and practice pruning of multiple types of fruit tree.
+Join us to kick off the Garden Like a Farmer workshops series with Jacob Holzberg-Pill teaching us the basics of fruit tree and shrub pruning.
+Proper pruning helps to ensure that your fruit trees stay healthy and produce the highest quality fruit.
+Whether you’re taking care of young trees, wrangling in that grandmother apple tree in your backyard, or cleaning up berry bushes, this class will teach and demonstrate tools and techniques to meet the goals of the trees, shrubs and people in your orchard.
+The workshop will cover topics such as choosing the most effective pruning tools and determining pruning goals (size, shape, light penetration, etc.) and will demonstrate how to properly prune different types of fruit trees to maximize their health and productivity.
+Participants will have an opportunity to both observe and practice pruning of fruit trees.

 Skip to content